 The various contributions to FCA in Si are illustrated on the quasiparticle band structure in Fig.~\ref{fig:bands}.
-When a free electron at the bottom of the conduction band absorbs a photon, several possible transitions may occur: First, the electron can undergo a direct vertical transition to a higher conduction band via energy transfer with the photon.
-Second, the electron can undergo an indirect process with the additional required momentum transfer supplied by a carrier-scattering process.
+When a free electron at the bottom of the conduction band absorbs a photon, several possible transitions may occur: First, the electron can undergo a direct vertical transition to a higher conduction band via energy transfer from the photon.
+Second, the electron can undergo an indirect transition with the additional required momentum transfer supplied by a carrier-scattering process.
 The scattering mechanisms considered in this work are those mediated by phonons or by ionized impurities.
 The two possible paths of the indirect absorption are illustrated in Fig.\ref{fig:bands} as $\mathbf{S}_1$ (electron-photon followed by electron-phonon or electron-charged-impurity coupling) and $\mathbf{S}_2$ (electron-phonon or electron-charged-impurity followed by electron-photon coupling).
-In addition, the electrical resistivity of the material provides an additional intraband route, which is the semi-classical Drude contribution.
+In addition, the finite electrical resistivity of the material provides an additional intraband loss route, which is the semi-classical Drude contribution.

 The imaginary part of the dielectric function resulting from direct and indirect (phonon- or charged-impurity-assisted) absorption are calculated via standard Fermi's golden rule and second-order time-dependent perturbation theory, respectively.
-We refer to the SI\cite{supplemental}, Ref.\cite{Noffsinger2012}, and Ref.\cite{PhysRevB.92.235201} for the detailed equations.
-The carrier-charged-impurity scattering process is modeled by considering the screened Coulomb interaction between the free carrier and the charged impurities.
-The matrix elements are given by:
+For direct absorption, the imaginary part of the dielectric function is obtained by\cite{PhysRevB.92.235201}: